davebanerjee/davebanerjee.github.io/_posts/2022-11-20-utilitarianism-and-the-experience-machine.md

 ---
 layout:               post
 title:                "Utilitarianism and the Experience Machine"
-subtitle:             "A summary of my views on utilitarianism, and why I think Nozick's Experience Machine fails to disprove utilitarianism"
+subtitle:             "A summary of my views on utilitarianism, and why I think Nozick's Experience Machine fails to disprove utilitarianism..."
 date:                 2022-11-20 00:51:56 -0500
 last_modified_at:     2023-07-11 00:51:56 -0500
 readable_date:        20 Nov 2022